MatthiasDeToffoli/BodybuildingPrograms/README.md

 *More legible*

 #### Regions
-Only in a class, 7 principal regions :
+Only in a class, 7 principal regions:
-* Constants : used for all the constant
+* Constants: used for all the constant
-* Events : used for all the event
+* Events: used for all the event
-* Members : used for all private and protected members
+* Members: used for all private and protected members
-* Properties : used for all public properties (also if it have a private set)
+* Properties: used for all public properties (also if it has a private set)
-* Constructors : used for all the constructors
+* Constructors: used for all the constructors
-* Methods : used for all methods.
+* Methods: used for all methods.
-* Objects : used for all classes created in the current class if you have nothing to put in the region don't write it, it's used only if you need it for exemple, if you have methods, use the region Methods but if you don't have properties, don't use the region Properties.
+* Objects: used for all classes created in the current class if you have nothing to put in the region don't write it, it's used only if you need it for example, if you have methods, use the region Methods but if you don't have properties, don't use the region Properties.
-If you have many of methods link to a feature, you can add a subregion but only if it make your class more legible.
+If you have many of methods link to a feature, you can add a subregion but only if it makes your class more legible.
 *More easier for find something in a class.*

 #### Methods